 Call S. Burke Law today for legal guidance.
 Our team can walk you through what to expect with a free consultation.
 Call us at 404-842-7838 today to schedule your free case review.

-The information on a police report varies depending on the accident.
-The information depends on where your accident occurred, who was at fault, and who witnessed your accident.
-The one constant which holds no matter what is that Georgia motorists must call the police and file a police report after an accident.
+The information on a police report varies depending on the accident, where your accident occurred, who was at fault, and who witnessed your accident.
+The one constant which holds no matter what is that Georgia motorists must call the police and file a police report after an accident with injuries, death, or significant property damage.
 Failing to report an accident to the police could result in criminal charges filed against you.

 Standard Information Contained in Police Reports